Russia Facts for Kids

 More Russia Facts |

-Most of the Russian population lives in the westernmost parts of the country.
+Most of the Russian population lives in the westernmost part of the country that belong to the European continent.
 Here are the majority of the largest Russian cities such as Moscow, St Petersburg, Yekaterinburg, Samara and Omsk.
 Three out of four people in Russia live in urban centres.

 In 2018 Russia hosted the Fifa Soccer World Cup from 14 June to 15 July 2018.
 Soccer which in Russia is referred to as 'Futbol', and ice hockey are the most popular sports in Russia.